 With the coming of the railroad came Victorian homes.
 The city’s rich and prominent families built mansions along South Temple.
-As the city has grown over the years, wealthy citizens have continued to live close to the city, but farther up the hill where the views of the valley are better.
+As the city has grown over the years, wealthy citizens have continued to live close to the city but farther up the hill where the views of the valley are better.
 Since the early 1970s the lower Avenues have seen an influx of residents interested in restoring the older homes, making this area a diverse and evolving community.
-The State Capitol, for which Capitol Hill is named, was completed in 1915.
-State offices surround the Capitol on three sides.
+The state capitol, for which Capitol Hill is named, was completed in 1915.
+State offices surround the capitol on three sides.
 City Creek Canyon forms its eastern boundary.
 The Avenues denotes the larger neighborhood along the foothills, north of South Temple, which extends from Capitol Hill on the west to the University of Utah to the east.

 The best way to experience Great Salt Lake is a half-day excursion to Antelope Island, or longer if you like to hike.
 There’s no place in the...